nxp-mcuxpresso/matter/examples/all-clusters-app/nxp/rt/rt1060/README.md

    - No flow control

 3. Open a terminal connection on the board and watch the printed logs.

 4. On the client side, start sending commands using the [chip-tool](../../../../../examples/chip-tool)  application as it is described [here](../../../../../examples/chip-tool/README.md#using-the-client-to-send-matter-commands).

+### Testing the all-clusters application with Matter CLI enabled
+1. Prepare the board with the flashed `All-cluster application` (as shown above).
+2. The matter CLI is accessible in UART1.
+For that, start a terminal emulator like PuTTY and connect to the used COM port with the following UART settings:

+   - Baud rate: 115200
+   - 8 data bits
+   - 1 stop bit
+   - No parity
+   - No flow control

+3. The All-cluster example uses UART2 to print logs while runing the server.
+To view raw UART output, a pin should be plugged to an USB to UART adapter (connector J16 pin 7 in case of MIMXRT1060-EVKB board or connector J22 pin 7 in case of EVK-MIMXRT1060 board), then start a terminal emulator like PuTTY and connect to the used COM port with the following UART settings:

+   - Baud rate: 115200
+   - 8 data bits
+   - 1 stop bit
+   - No parity
+   - No flow control

+4. On the client side, start sending commands using the [chip-tool](../../../../../examples/chip-tool)  application as it is described [here](../../../../../examples/chip-tool/README.md#using-the-client-to-send-matter-commands).